madetech/handbook/guides/welfare/parental_leave.md

 The breakdown of pay is:
 - Weeks 1–10: Full Pay
-- Return to work on reduced hours (30 hours) for 4 weeks on full pay to phase back into full-time work
+- Return to work on reduced hours (80%) for 4 weeks on full pay to phase back into full-time work

 See the government guidelines: [www.gov.uk/paternity-pay-leave](https://www.gov.uk/paternity-pay-leave).